 Gene Expression Changes in Cigarette Smoke Condensate and Menthol Treated A549 Cells.

 Menthol and Cigarette Smoke’s Effect on Bronchial Lung Epithelial Cell Death and Proliferation.

 FIELDS OF INTEREST

-Nationally, she has served the American Association of Colleges of Pharmacy (AACP) through the Biological Sciences Section as chair of the Innovations in Teaching Committee and as a member of various working committees and task forces.
-Within the College she serves on various committees and has led as chair the Scholarship Committee (2012-2013) and Academic and Progressions Committee (2014-2016) as well as serving as Interim Director of Student Affairs in 2012.
+Nationally, she serves the American Association of Colleges of Pharmacy (AACP) through the Biological Sciences Section as section chair-elect, previous chair of the Innovations in Teaching Committee, and as a member of various working committees and task forces.

-In 2013 and again in 2015 she was voted by her students as AACP Teacher of the Year.
+In 2014, 2016, and again in 2021 she was voted by her students as Teacher of the Year.
 She strives to encourage and support students both academically and holistically by actively engaging within and out of the classroom.
-Dr. Esposito is the Chapter faculty advisor for American Association of Pharmaceutical Scientists (AAPS) and co-advisor for Christian Pharmacists Fellowship International (CPFI).
-S.D.G.
+Dr. Esposito is the Chapter faculty advisor for Christian Pharmacists Fellowship International (CPFI).